Tap to inquire

 How Gorillas Adapt to the Environment

-Silverbacks lead gorilla families.
-This has helped them adapt behaviourally by living in families or groups as the dominant silverback dictates the daily activities like waking up, feeding and sleeping time.
+This has helped them adapt behaviorally by living in families or groups as the dominant silverback dictates the daily activities like waking up, feeding, and sleeping time.
 The Silverback has the only right to mate with females in the group.
-If one of the Juveniles or Blackbacks wants to mate, they have to leave the group and join another or form their own.
+If one of the juveniles or blackbacks wants to mate, they have to leave the group and join another or form their own.

-These apes have flat teeth which help them to chew and grind cellulose in their vegetation diet.
-The bacteria in their colons helps breakdown the food to digestible form by their large intestines and carbohydrates through fermentation.
+The bacteria in their colons help break down the food to a digestible form by their large intestines and carbohydrates through fermentation.

 Gorilla Trekking & Habituation